-If you are a research student and will be using animals in your research you must complete Module 1 and 2 of the Research Animal Training Scheme (RATS) as soon as you are enrolled.
+If you are a research student and will be using animals in your research you must complete Module 1 and 2 of the Code & Animal Research Ethics (CARE) as soon as you are enrolled.

 The training is online and free.
 The modules take a few hours each to complete.
 They involve reading the information then completing a quiz.
 A certificate is issued on completion.

-Please visit Research Animal Training Scheme (RATS) for further information and to register for the training.
+Please visit Code & Animal Research Ethics (CARE) for further information and to register for the training.

 Research projects that involve the use of any of the following must be given clearance by the University Safety Officer: